mishbah/Diving-into-ES2015/README.md

 When working in JavaScript, the lexical scoping of `this` often causes a lot of problems with newer developers (and seasoned veterans at times).
 Lexical this can be described in this way.
-Every new function defines it's on `this` value, so when you want to reference a `this` that is outside of the scope of the function you have to use some tricks like assigning another variable to the value of `this` that you want to reference in a function.
+Every new function defines it's own `this` value, so when you want to reference a `this` that is outside of the scope of the function you have to use some tricks like assigning another variable to the value of `this` that you want to reference in a function.